kivy/kivy/doc/sources/installation/installation-windows.rst

      kivy_deps.glew kivy_deps.angle kivy_deps.gstreamer kivy_deps.glew_dev kivy_deps.sdl2_dev \
      kivy_deps.gstreamer_dev

-   Notice, we don't pin the versions of the dependencies like we do for the stable kivy, because we want the latest.
+   Notice, we don't pin the versions of the dependencies like we do for the stable Kivy, because we want the latest.

 #.
-Skip to :ref:`alternate-win` if you wish to be able to edit kivy after installing it.
+Skip to :ref:`alternate-win` if you wish to be able to edit Kivy after installing it.

-   Otherwise, compile and install kivy with ``pip install <filename>``, where ``<filename>`` can be a url such as ``https://github.com/kivy/kivy/archive/master.zip`` for kivy master, or the full path to a local copy of a kivy directory or downloaded zip.
+   Otherwise, compile and install Kivy with ``pip install <filename>``, where ``<filename>`` can be a url such as ``https://github.com/kivy/kivy/archive/master.zip`` for Kivy master, or the full path to a local copy of a Kivy directory or downloaded zip.

 .. _alternate-win: